 So, could you:

 Is there someone who could share their knowledge with you, your family — or your classroom? (for example, is there a grandparent who could share their expertise?)

 2) Find your tribe?

-Is there an online course that appeals such as Teo Reo Māori online courses — Puāwai (Beginners) and Manahua (Intermediate)?
+Is there an online course that appeals such as Te Reo Māori online courses — Puāwai (Beginners)?
 Could you and some colleagues and friends organise to study together?